omiranda/fconn_anova/docs/advanced_example/advanced_example.md

 In this example we will use fake data from 20 participants.
 We will assume that each participant was scanned four times (at 6, 12, 24 and 36 months of age) and that each participant is assigned to either thre control (ctrl) or case (case) group.
-Hence, we need a total of 80 scans.
+Hence, we need a total of 80 scans:

 - **between factor**: group: ctrl and case
 - **within factor**: age: 06, 12, 24 and 36